The spin-flip approach provides

 Link

-SF-DFT calculations are deployed by choosing an appropriate multiplicity of the reference state and setting SPIN_FLIP or MR_SPIN_FLIP to TRUE.
+SF-DFT calculations are deployed by choosing an appropriate multiplicity of the reference state and setting SPIN_FLIP to 1 (regular SF-TDDFT) or 2 (MRSF-TDDFT).
 SF-DFT is only used within Tamm-Dancoff approximation (RPA must be set to FALSE).

 The original SF-DFT, formulated using collinear kernel,